Last updated: 04 June 2018, 10:57

 Each 10km these marker posts show on the sketchmap displayed here, most labelled with just the last two digits of their full number.
 The one of interest to us is labelled "80" (actually 1080) and ringed in orange.
 Note that it is fully 20km downstream of Dubravica (Дубравица), which the Mare Nostrum report from the month of July tells us was supposed to be the downstream limit of the Squadron’s operations.
 Whether those orders had or had not been amended in the intervening weeks is unknown.

-Since the crash of MM838 in 1944, the water level has been raised by typically 5 metres.
+Since the crash of MM838 in 1944, the water level in the vicinity of Ram has been raised by typically 5 metres.
 This is attributed to the hydro-electric dam "Iron Gate 1" ("Đerdap 1") built 1964–1972 and located near the bottom end of the gorge.
 Consequent changes both in the natural course of the river and in the dredged channel have brought about repositioning of many of the marker posts, in some instances posts being replaced by bouys.
 Full details of these changes, including data adjustments of historic surveys to correct to WGS84 Datum, have been supplied by the Department of Transport of the Republic of Serbia.
 This is a major contribution on their part for which 255 Squadron Association is immensely grateful.

 A significant percentage of the area to the north of the river is “Karst” (natural limestone pavement), much of which in 1944 would have been dry and wooded.
 However, since the general rise in water level much of the land adjacent to the river has become marshy and overgrown, with few opportunities for landing.